What is N2019cov?

 Screenshot of files encrypted by N2019cov (".P4WN3D" extension):

-Screenshot of N2019cov ransomware's process on Windows Task Manager ("CORONAVIRUS"; process name may vary):
+Screenshot of N2019cov ransomware process in Windows Task Manager ("CORONAVIRUS" - the process name might vary):

 N2019cov ransomware removal: